cts2/twinkql/README.md

 [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0">Apache 2.0 license)

 ### Inspirations
-Twinkql has been heavily inspired by the (MyBatis Project)[http://mybatis.org], and we thank them for a great project.
+Twinkql has been heavily inspired by the [MyBatis Project](http://mybatis.org), and we thank them for a great project.
 Twinkql aims to be the _MyBatis_ for the SPARQL community.

 ### More Info
 For more info, please see the [Project Page](http://twinkql.org) and [follow us on Twitter](https://twitter.com/Twinkql).